Jane Poupelet: The Female Sculptor Who Helped Disfigured War Veterans

 Then, in 1914, World War I interrupted her artistic career.

 At the begging of the war, Jane Poupelet stopped sculpting and started to make wooden toys for charity.
 She took an interest in the social condition of the French people and tried to improve it.
 She also organized concerts and art exhibitions of enlisted artists.
-Then, in 1917, she met an American sculptress at the Red Cross: Anna Ladd.
+In 1917, she met an American sculptress at the Red Cross: Anna Ladd.
 This meeting was a turning point in Jane Poupelet’s life and career.
 Anna Ladd arrived in France with her husband, a doctor who came to treat wounded soldiers.
-At the end of 1917, the Ladds created the Studio for Portrait Mask with Poupelet and two others sculptors’ help.
+At the end of 1917, the Ladds created the Studio for Portrait Mask with Poupelet and two other sculptors’ help.
 These were Francis Wood and Marie-Louise Brent.

 In this studio, the group created masks for the gueules cassées (facially disfigured soldiers).
 As plastic surgery wasn’t very evolved at the time, these soldiers wore the result of the war and the trauma on their bodies.
 It could be seen by anyone.
-The work of the Studio was to help them take a bit of their lives back.
+The work of the sculptors helped them to hide the disfigurations.

 The doctor and the four artists used portraits and sculpting techniques to create the masks.
 First, they took an imprint of the man’s face and modeled the missing parts with the help of pre-war pictures.
 Then they made wax casts of the reconstituted face from which they made a copper prosthesis.
-Their artistic skills were certainly required in the modeling of the missing parts of the face, and in the final step, the painting of the prosthesis.
+Their artistic skills were undoubtedly required in the modeling of the missing parts of the face, and in the final step, the painting of the prosthesis.
 By painting them, Jane Poupelet and her friends gave realistic features to the masks.
 They recreated the soldiers’ skin tone, moles, and freckles if they had any, and even added facial hair if the soldier wanted it.

 You can see the fabrication process here: